deephaven/deephaven-core/demo/web/src/main/notebooks/00 The Deephaven IDE.md

 ```
 \
 \
-It is also used for interacting with both static tables.....
+It is also used for interacting with both static tables...

 ```python
 from deephaven2 import new_table
 from deephaven2.column import string_col, int_col